Southampton-RSG-Training/git-novice/setup.md

 ![SSH-Output](fig/SSH-Output.png){:width="50%"}

 Finally, go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new) (you will need to be loged into GitHub with the account you have created).
-Give the key a memorable name (the name of the computer you are working on is often a good choice) and paste the key from your clipboard into the box labled key.
+Give the key a memorable name (the name of the computer you are working on is often a good choice) and paste the key from your clipboard into the box labeled key.
 Click add SSH key and you are done!

 ![SSH-Add](fig/SSH-Add.png){:width="50%"}